 How much of our behaviour is learned or innate?
 How much does the culture in which we are raised affect the person we become?
 What is the relationship between our childhood behaviours and experiences and our adult self?
 Developmental Psychology is the study of developmental processes across the range of human experience and abilities.
 This course provides a broad foundation in the discipline, with a primary focus on child and adolescent development.
 The course takes a topic-based approach, covering: (i) Biological and Motor Development, (ii) Perceptual Development, (iii) Cognitive Development, (iv) Play, (v) Language Development, (vi) Social Development, (vii) Emotional and Moral Development, and (viii) Developmental Disorders.
 A particular feature of the course is a dual emphasis on research and application.
-Students complete a laboratory report based on original research, and apply their theoretical and research-based knowledge to practical real life issues by writing a popular scientific article for the public and by raising their own ‘virtual child’.
+Students complete a laboratory report based on original research, and apply their theoretical and empirical learnings to raising their own ‘virtual child’.

-This course can be taken as an HPO, please discuss with course convener.
+This course can be taken as an HPO.

-HPO assessment: students complete a research-based HPO option in place of one of the minor laboratory assignments 10% (LO 1, 5)
+- HPO assessment: students complete a research-based HPO option in place of the online quizzes (0) [LO 1,5]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including:

 - Face-to face component which may consist of 1 x 2 hour lecture per week plus 8 x 2 hour laboratory classes.